Testing and Diagnosis

 Have you been recently DIAGNOSED with Crohn's or colitis?

-If you have been recently diagnosed with Crohn's or colitis, check out our Newly Diagnosed page for more information and resources.
+If you have been recently diagnosed with Crohn's or colitis, visit our Newly Diagnosed page for more information and resources.

-Visit our Living with Crohn's and Colitis page to learn about diet and nutrition in IBD, treatment options, symptom management and other essential information.
+Visit the Living with Crohn's and Colitis section of our website to learn about diet and nutrition in IBD, treatment options, symptom management and other essential information.

 find a community near you